 * Tell me about a time when you failed to engage or include the organisation in the work you and your team was doing, and what happened.

-As a conclusion about this discussion about hiring product owner, it might be important to remember what Viktor Cessan writes at the beginning of the article “revious experience from the role” and with “many years of experience from their specific technical solution” or product but that’s looking for a needle in a haystack (wishful thinking), prone to bias because eventually, and instead of waiting for this unique person to come along, you select the person you liked the most, and you risk hiring someone poorly matched to your needs and conditions.”
+As a conclusion about this discussion about hiring product owner for a Scrum team, it might be important to remember what Viktor Cessan writes at the beginning of the article “previous experience from the role” and with “many years of experience from their specific technical solution” or product but that’s looking for a needle in a haystack (wishful thinking), prone to bias because eventually, and instead of waiting for this unique person to come along, you select the person you liked the most, and you risk hiring someone poorly matched to your needs and conditions.”